 \subsection{Trading signals}

-Many trading strategies are based on the assumption that the market price $P_t$ of a reference asset reverts to a 'target value' or forecast $A_t$ over a certain horizon, although it may deviate from it in the short term.
+Many trading strategies are based on the assumption that the market price $P_t$ of a reference asset reverts to a `target value' or forecast $A$, although it may deviate from it in the short term.
 The examples below illustrate the generality of this concept.

-\begin{example}[Value trading]{\em An investor who believes that the price of the asset will eventually revert to a 'fundamental' value $A>0$ will choose to buy the asset when $P_t$ drops below $A$ and short the asset when $P_t$ exceeds $A$.
-This 'fundamental' value can be a book value or a valuation by a financial analyst.
+\begin{example}[Value trading]{\em An investor who believes that the price of the asset will eventually revert to a `fundamental' value $A>0$ will choose to buy the asset when $P_t$ drops below $A$ and short the asset when $P_t$ exceeds $A$.
+This `fundamental' value can be a book value or a valuation by a financial analyst.
 The deviation $S_t=P_t-A$ from the fundamental value then plays the role of trading signal.} \end{example} \begin{example}[Pairs trading]{\em Pairs trading is a relative-value trading strategy which looks for pairs of assets whose prices $P^1,P^2$ are cointegrated \cite{alexander1999}, i.e. there exists a stationary combination $P_t=P^1_t-w P^2_t$. $w$ is typically estimated using regression techniques \cite{gatev2006}.
 If $A$ is the stationary mean of $P_t$ then the deviation $S_t=P^1_t-w P^2_t -A$ is expected to revert to zero and is used as a trading signal.
-In practice this mean $A$ is estimated via a moving average \cite{pairs} which leads to a time-dependent but slowly varying reference level $A_t$. }\end{example}
+In practice, this means $A$ is estimated as time average of past values \cite{pairs}. } \end{example}

 \begin{example}[Mean-reversion strategies]{\em Many {\it statistical arbitrage strategies} \cite{avellaneda2010,hogan2004} are based on identifying combinations of assets (portfolios) whose market price follows a stationary, mean-reverting process \cite{anca2005,avellaneda2010}, using methods such as index tracking or cointegration \cite{anca2005}.